Mstfakts/Building-Detection-MaskRCNN/README.md

 # 5- Training the Model & Testing
 To train the model, you need to know what size of model your computer can work with.
 For example, I was using 'resnet101' as a backbone, but I got OOM (Out Of Memory) error, then I reduced it to the 'resnet50'.
 If it is possible, try to work with 'resnet101'.
 Also, do not forget to adjust configuration part regarding to your computer and dataset.
-Please analyze the [Train.ipynb](https://github.com/Mstfakts/Building-Detection-MaskRCNN/blob/master/Train.ipynb) part.
-Another thing that may be helpful for you, I share [my trained h5 file](https://drive.google.com/file/d/1X-vodJEXvnu6uEn0TDLt1VhHkT17eOkG/view?usp=sharing).
-I trained 800 epoach for both heads and 3+ part of the model.
+Please analyze the [SpaceNet_train.py](https://github.com/Mstfakts/Building-Detection-MaskRCNN/blob/master/SpaceNet_train.py) part.
+Another thing that may be helpful for you, I share my trained h5 file (Send an email to the mail-address below).
+I trained 151 epoach for 'all' part of the model.

 That's it.
 If you need more clarification or have any question please send me an email;